rguntu/DigitalPassportPhotoApp/README.md

 # Digital Passport Photo App

-This is a skeleton React Native Digital Passport Photo App built with Expo.
+This is a React Native Digital Passport Photo App built with Expo.
+The app allows users to either take a photo using their device's camera or upload an existing photo from their media library.

+## Features

+- **Take a Photo:** Request camera permission and (in the future) open the camera to take a photo.
+- **Upload a Photo:** Request media library permission and open the image picker to select a photo.

 ## Prerequisites